TERMS AND CONDITIONS OF TRADING

 5 Where We Store Your Personal Information

 It is possible that some of the information about you that we hold may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside the EEA who work for us, one of our suppliers or someone else.
+It may also be processed by staff operating outside the EEA who work for us, one of our suppliers.
+Any processing outside of the EEA is covered by an adequacy decision, on the basis of article 45 of Regulation (EU) 2016/679, and the processors are GDPR compliant.
 For instance, if it is necessary to do so to complete a transaction, your personal information (e.g. name and account details) may be sent to a third party or one of our contracted suppliers outside the EEA.

 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy statement.